matschi-klickme/syncallgit/README.md

 The script looks for:
 * remote changes in currently checkend out banches
 * local, uncommited or unpushed changes in currently checked out branches
-* unpushed commits to the local master branch of repos
+* unpushed commits to the local master branch

 # Config